-4. Lack of evidence
+5. Lack of Evidence

-- 4.1 The Council will not investigate allegations that are unsupported by evidence. - 4.2 This is because pursuing vague, mischievous or malicious allegations of theft, fraud, corruption and bribery would waste time on unnecessary and unfocussed investigations, and could lead to suspension of innocent staff, undermining corporate culture and morale.
+5.1 The Council will only investigate allegations which are deemed to be creditable following an initial review of information received and where evidence is available.
+This is because pursuing vague, mischievous or malicious allegations of theft, fraud, corruption and bribery would waste time on unnecessary and unfocussed investigations, and could lead to suspension of innocent staff, undermining corporate culture and morale.

-5. Review outcomes
+6. Review Outcomes